ruchigupta19/Gupta_Ruchi_Spring2017/final/readme.md

 This includes 5 analysis on Boston Airbnb open dataset with the help of which I tried to answer questions like What are the busiest times to visit Boston? busiest neighborhoods in Boston? seasonal pattern of airbnb housing price? and many more

 ## ANALYSIS - 1
-## What causes difference in Prices of listings?
+## WHAT CAUSES DIFFERENCE IN PRICES OF LISTINGS?

-*Data Wrangling:* I have collected, cleaned and transformed data by levaraging pandas and numpy to be used for performing meaningful analysis.
+*Data Wrangling:* I have collected, cleaned and transformed **listings.csv** data by levaraging pandas and numpy to be used for performing meaningful analysis.

 ```
 # replacing NaN values with 0